DrSpeedy/speedys-pad-handler/README.md

 ```
 True when VK48 - Zero is held down and RB, LB, X are pressed
 in sequence on the controller

+# Example Script Included:
+ * Super jump - Double tap X on controller or Space on keyboard
+ * TP To Chiliad - LB + RB + X + A in sequence

 # More Examples:
 ```lua